 When you visit a Department of Driver Services location, bring the required documents, along with payment for your new license.
 The fees for getting a new license vary, depending on the class and duration of your license.
 DDS customer service centers accept credit and debit cards, along with cash, money orders, and checks.
 If you will have to take the road test, consider making an appointment at the office to reduce your wait time.

 Renew Your License

 You can renew your license within 150 days of its expiration date.
-Because you transferred your license after the implementation of the "Secure ID renewal requirements," you will be able to renew your license online.
-Visit the Department of Driver Services website for more information on the renewal process.
+Because you transferred your license after the implementation of secure ID renewal requirements, you will be able to renew your license online.